niuers/computer_systems/information_representation.md

 > A floating-point representation encodes rational numbers of the form V = x×2<sup>y</sup>.
 It's useful as an approximation to real arithmetic.
 * Virtually all computers support **IEEE floating point** and most machines encode floating-point numbers using IEEE Standard 754.

+* Representation error: It refers to the fact that some (most, actually) decimal fractions cannot be represented exactly as binary (base 2) fractions.
+  * This is the chief reason why Python (or Perl, C, C++, Java, Fortran, and many others) often won’t display the exact decimal number you expect.
+  * Example: No matter how many base 2 digits you’re willing to use, the decimal value 0.1 cannot be represented exactly as a base 2 fraction.
+  * The computer strives to convert 0.1 to the closest fraction it can of the form `J/(2**N)` where J is an integer containing exactly 53 bits.
+See [Python Doc: Floating Point Arithmetic: Issues and Limitations](https://docs.python.org/3/tutorial/floatingpoint.html)

 ## Fractional Binary Numbers
 * Binary numbers of the form `0.11 ...
 1` represent numbers just below 1.
 For example, `0.111111` represents `63/64`.
 We will use the shorthand notation `1.0 − ε`.